rustdesk/doc.rustdesk.com/content/self-host/client-configuration/advanced-settings/_index.en.md

 ### preset-username / preset-strategy-name

-Assign user / strategy to device, you can also do this via command line, https://rustdesk.com/docs/en/self-host/rustdesk-server-pro/console/#assign-device-usersgroupsstrategies-to-devices https://github.com/rustdesk/rustdesk-server-pro/discussions/304
+Assign user / strategy to device, you can also do this via [command line](https://rustdesk.com/docs/en/self-host/rustdesk-server-pro/console/#assign-device-usersgroupsstrategies-to-devices)

+https://github.com/rustdesk/rustdesk-server-pro/discussions/304